panelarrow

 The U.S. Custom Service was created in 1789 with the responsibility for collecting duties on imports, registering vessels, and enforcing the law governing seamen and ships’ passengers.
 The eastern coastline was divided into districts, each jurisdiction keeping its own records.
 Many such records created by this department are useful to genealogists.
 These records date from the early years of the republic-and include records of Naturalization, Passengers Lists, Crew Lists, Seaman Projection Certificates, among other related records.
 Discover your family history in these great resources.

-Postmasters, Letter Carriers, and Railway Clerks: Genealogy Records of the U.S.P.S.
+Postmasters, Letter Carriers, and Railway Clerks: Records of the Postal Service

 Was your ancestor a mail carrier?
 Did they serve as postmaster?
 The Postal Service can trace its roots to 1775 during the Second Continental Congress; where Benjamin Franklin was appointed the first Postmaster General.
 Officially created in 1792; and elevated to a cabinet department in 1872; and finally transformed in 1971 to an official Government agency.
 Records of the United States Post Office are an overlooked genealogical pathway worth the efforts to search.
 Many details about family members who may have worked with the postal system from the earliest listings in Federal records are available to researchers nationwide.
 Learn to conduct primary research at the National Archives where most of these records are stored.